BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 >In this way I find myself in wakeful consciousness at all times, and without ever being able to change it, in relation to the world.
 It is continually 'present-at-hand' for me, and I myself am a member of it.
 Moreover, this world is not there for me as a mere world of things, but with the same immediacy as a world of values, a world of goods, a practical world.
 Without further ado I find things before me furnished not only with factual properties but also with value-character---beautiful and ugly, pleasing and displeasing, agreeable and disagreeable, and the like.
 Things stand immediately as use-objects: the table with its books, the drinking glass, the vase, the piano, etc. These value characters and practical characters belong constitutively to the present objects as such, whether or not I turn to them and to objects at all.
 The same applies, of course, to human beings and animals in my environment: they are my friends and enemies, my servants or superiors, strangers or relatives, and so on.
 > -- Edmund Husserl

 Equipment withdraws into the background in everyday use.
-Only when it breaks or fails does it show up explicitly again as *present-at-hand*.
-Otherwise, it functions as an invisible mediator through which we disclose the world.
+Only when it fails---when the hammer breaks, or a needed tool is missing, or something gets in the way---does it show up explicitly again.
+Even then, it first appears as *unready-to-hand* (conspicuous, obtrusive, or obstinate, in Heidegger's terms); only through a further step does it become a pure *present-at-hand* object, an item for theoretical inspection.
 Things are therefore not merely passive objects; they open possibilities for action.
 A child in an elevator is inevitably drawn to the buttons and begins to press them.
 By the lake, stones "challenge" the child to throw them into the water.

 *Readiness-to-hand* precedes *presence-at-hand*.
 We encounter water first in practical dealings: we drink it, wash with it, swim in it, or delight in its play in a fountain.
 Its significance does not arise from an abstract essence but from the relations in which we experience it---because we can drink it, because we are made of it, because we cleanse or baptize in it.

 As H₂O, water steps out of the referential context of everyday dealings.
 It then appears as a *present-at-hand* entity: a chemical substance whose meaning arises only within the scientific system.
 For practical everyday life, it is largely irrelevant in this guise.
 Only in the mode of *readiness-to-hand* does water disclose itself as what it is for us.

 Beings may exist independently of Dasein, but intelligibility arises only in relation to Dasein.
 Only within Dasein's horizon do beings disclose themselves as ready-to-hand or present-at-hand.
 In this sense, "world" is always dependent on Dasein insofar as it forms a web of significance opened up through language and understanding.

-At the same time, Heidegger points to a dimension that eludes this worldly character: the *earth*.
+At the same time---and here Heidegger's later essay *The Origin of the Work of Art* (1935) goes beyond *Being and Time*---he points to a dimension that eludes the worldly character of meaning: the *earth*.
 Whereas the world is the nexus of significance disclosed by Dasein, the earth is the self-concealing, resistant dimension that escapes any symbolic capture.
-In the artwork, this tension comes to the fore: world as openness and horizon of meaning---and earth as the darkness that withdraws from every grasp.
+In the artwork, this tension comes to the fore: world as openness and horizon of meaning; earth as the darkness that withdraws from every grasp.

 For Heidegger, equipment withdraws from attention in use and becomes transparent.
 Precisely therein it shows itself most clearly in its mode of being: not as an object with properties, but as part of a practical referential nexus. *Gear* (*Zeug*) is gear only insofar as Dasein encounters it---it acquires its mode of being through enactments of use.
 We therefore do not experience "technology as such," but the world it opens.
 Each technology thus introduces its own mode of revealing.